-In 2011, Liberty Utilities along with other water utilities in the Central Basin aquifer, sampled all wells for 1,4-dioxane at the request of SWRCB.
-While 1,4-dioxane is not a regulated contaminant, SWRCB had set a Notification Level (NL) of 1 part per billion (ppb) in 2010.
-Liberty found 1,4-dioxane in one active well in the Lynwood system at 2.1 ppb.
-SWRCB does not recommend Liberty taking this well out of service unless it exceeds 10 times the NL (now 10 ppb).
-Little scientific data are available on the longterm effects of 1,4-dioxane on human health, although the EPA has listed it as a probable human carcinogen.
-Besides this notice, the only action required was notification of the Lynwood City Council and the County Board of Supervisors.
-This was done in January 2012.
+In late 2002, in reaction to findings in the Central Basin aquifer by other utilities, Liberty sampled all wells for 1,4-dioxane.
+While 1,4-dioxane is not a regulated contaminant, the SWRCB had set a Notification Level (NL) of 3 parts per billion (ppb), reducing the NL to 1 ppb in 2010.
+Liberty found 1,4-dioxane in three of four active wells higher than the NL.
+SWRCB does not recommend Liberty taking these wells out of service unless they exceed 10 times the NL (now 10 ppb).
+Liberty has continued to monitor for this chemical and found that levels have remained steady since 2002, with levels in 2015 ranging from ND to 3.3 ppb with an average of 2.3 ppb.
+Little scientific data are available on the long-term effects of 1,4-dioxane on human health, although the USEPA has listed it as a probable human carcinogen.
+The only action required was notification of the city councils of the communities Liberty serves where 1,4-dioxane was found.
+This was done in January 2003.